fishinthecalculator/gocix/doc/README.md

 ` gid ` (default: ` 98715 ` ) (type: positive)
 The gid assigned to the Forgejo service account.

+` log-file ` (type: maybe-string)
+When ` log-file ` is set, it names the file to which the service’s standard output and standard error are redirected. ` log-file ` is created if it does not exist, otherwise it is appended to.
+By default it is ` "/var/log/forgejo.log" ` .

 ` runtime ` (default: ` docker ` ) (type: symbol)
 The OCI runtime to be used for this service